softwareunderground/birs-2023/content/information.md

 If you need some sort of funding aid to totally or partially cover your travel costs, please [contact us][contact] so we can review our options.

+## Recreation

+Besides the formal activities of the workshop, participants are encouraged to enjoy their time in Banff and use the Banff Centre facilites.
+They include an athletic complex with swimming pool, running track, workout room, climbing wall and more.
+It also has nice arts and music library.
+Besides, there are a lot of trails around Banff that participants could visit and hike.

+Checkout [BIRS Recreation page][birs-recreation], and [Banff Park website][banff-park] for trail maps and more information.

 [birs-info-participants]: https://www.birs.ca/participants/
 [birs-faq]: https://www.birs.ca/frequently-asked-questions